JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 TeamCity supports upgrades from any of the previous versions to the current one.
 Unless specifically noted, downgrades with preserving the data are not possible with changing the major version and are possible within bugfix releases.

-The general policy is that bugfix updates (indicated by changes in the `M` part of the `YYYY.N.M` TeamCity version) do not change data format, so you can freely upgrade/downgrade within the bugfix versions.
+The general policy is that bugfix updates (indicated by changes in the `B` part of the `YYYY.MM.B` TeamCity version) do not change data format, so you can freely upgrade/downgrade within the bugfix versions.
 However, when upgrading to the next major version (changed `YYYY.N`), you will not be able to downgrade with the data preservation: you will need to [restore a backup](restoring-teamcity-data-from-backup.md) of the appropriate version.
 [Read more](teamcity-release-cycle.md#Version+Numbers) about the release numbering.

 On upgrade, all the TeamCity configuration settings and other data are preserved unless noted in [Upgrade Notes](upgrade-notes.md).
 If you have customized TeamCity installation (like Tomcat server settings change), you will need to repeat the customization after the upgrade.